DiamondLightSource/cothread/docs/training/cothread.rst

         print +v, type(+v)

-    However you should normally *never* need to use this!
+    However you should not normally need to use this!

 Getting Values with Timestamps